 Apparently, this cyber attack is exploiting a flaw exposed in documents leaked from the US National Security Agency.

 You can Also Read: An Ultimate Magento Security Guide You Need

 The attacks, which have now affected 150 countries, used a technique known as ransomware that locks users’ files unless they pay the attackers $300 in the virtual currency, Bitcoin.

 Microsoft released a patch for the vulnerability but many systems may not have been updated.

 The Massive Attack: The Intensity of WannaCry Ransomware

 In a matter of 2 days, the hackers had reportedly spread the infections in 99 countries including US, UK, Russia, China, Italy, India, Spain, and Taiwan.

-According to a cyber security firm, Avast, it had seen 75,000 cases of the ransomware called as WannaCry and variants of this name – across the globe.
+According to a cybersecurity firm, Avast, it had seen 75,000 cases of the ransomware called WannaCry and variants of this name – across the globe.

-Digital cryptocurrency, Bitcoin, that were seemingly associated with this malware have started to fill up with cash.
+Digital cryptocurrency, Bitcoin, that were seemingly associated with this malware has started to fill up with cash.

 The Victims of Global Cyber-Attack